canonical/netplan/doc/examples.md

       addresses : [ "10.15.99.25/24" ]
 ```

-# How to connect two systems with a Wireguard VPN
+# How to connect two systems with a WireGuard VPN

 Generate the private and public keys in the first peer: